-VIG Holding has focused and continues to focus on its strategic orientation using two key projects that affect the role of VIG Holding and the Group.
+VIG Holding has focused and continues to focus on its strategic orientation using two key projects that affect the role of VIG Holding and VIG Insurance Group.
 The first is the "NaVIGate" project, which evaluated the role of VIG Holding and partially redefined it where necessary.
-In the second project, the Managing Board is working on the strategic programme for the next five years that will further define the strategic orientation of VIG Insurance Group after the end of Agenda 2020.
+Second, the Managing Board developed and initiated the "VIG 25" Group strategic programme for 2021 to 2025 together with the CEOs of the Group companies.
+Three specific Group objectives focus on financial stability and profitability, customer proximity, sustainability and market growth.
+The Group objectives and the new initiatives associated with them were based on an analysis of the most important trends and their effects on the insurance industry.